immutabl3/store/README.md

 - **Simple**: there's barely anything to learn and no boilerplate code required.
 Thanks to our usage of [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)s you just have to wrap your state with [`store`](#store), mutate it and retrieve values from it just like if it was a regular object, and listen to changes via [`onChange`](#onchange) or [`useStore`](#usestore).
 - **Framework-agnostic**: Store doesn't make any assuptions about your UI framework of choice, in fact it can also be used without one.
 - **React support**: an hook for React is provided, because that's the UI framework I'm using.
 Support for other UI frameworks can be added easily, PRs are very welcome.
-- **TypeScript-ready**: Store is written in TypeScript and enables you to get a fully typed app with no extra effort.

 Read more about how Store compares against other libraries in the [FAQ](#faq) section below.